There are two kinds of pointers at dog shows.

 While some judges are content to stop at their own breed, others want to widen their horizons and judge different ones.

-Let’s return to our automotive analogy: A judge’s breed is like his or her own car – nothing if not familiar.
-Just as you don’t have to flip through your owner’s manual to figure out where the hazard lights are or how the moon roof works, breeder-judges aren’t stumped by their own breed standards.
+Let’s return to our automotive analogy: A judge’s breed is like their own car – nothing if not familiar.
+Just as you don’t have to flip through your owner’s manual to figure out where the hazard lights are, breeder-judges aren’t stumped by their own breed standards.
 But judging another breed is like renting a car of a different make and model – you’ll need some keen observation to figure out the fine points, and at first they likely won’t come automatically.